-Slider Controls 381 - The main slider controls that give you total control over the way the image is enhanced.
+Slider Controls 40 - Click on the "Controls" tab to view the main slider controls (keyboard shortcut F9).
+These give you total control over the way the image is enhanced.

-These are grouped into the following sections:
+They are grouped into the following sections:

-- Face Sculpt Controls 401 Let you control how the shape of the face is altered - Skin Smoothing Controls 461 Let you control how the skin is enhanced - Skin Lighting Controls 501 Let you adjust the lighting on the skin - Makeup Controls 421 Let you add makeup to the face - Eye Controls 51 Let you control how the eyes are enhanced - Mouth & Nose Controls 541- Let you control how the mouth, lips and nose are enhanced - Hair Controls 55] Let you control how the hair is enhanced - Skin Coloring Controls 571 Let you adjust the skin colors - Picture Controls 581 Controls that affect the whole image, such as brightness/contrast, and cropping
+• Face Sculpt 41 - Let you control how the shape of the face is altered

+- Skin Smoothing 441 Let you control how the skin is enhanced - Skin Lighting & Coloring 471 Let you adjust the lighting on the skin and its color - Makeup 49 Let you add makeup to the face - Eye 53 Let you control how the eyes are enhanced - Mouth & Nose 57 Let you control how the mouth, lips and nose are enhanced - Hair 581 Let you control how the hair is enhanced - Picture 59 Controls that affect the whole image, such as brightness/contrast, and cropping - Background 61 Controls that let you set a background mask and set what happens in the background area